Doctors Note Logo

-Chest pain during or after a workout is often due to muscle strain, costochondritis or acid reflux, but it can also signal serious issues like heart attack, pulmonary embolism or collapsed lung.
-Watch for red-flag symptoms such as pressure or squeezing pain that radiates to the jaw or arm, shortness of breath, sweating, nausea or lightheadedness.
+Chest pain during or after exercise is commonly caused by muscle strain, costochondritis, or acid reflux — but it can also indicate serious conditions like a heart attack, pulmonary embolism, or collapsed lung.
+Seek emergency care for red-flag symptoms: pressure or squeezing pain radiating to the jaw or arm, shortness of breath, sweating, nausea, or lightheadedness.

 Workout Warnings: When Chest Pain Isn't Just Muscle Strain